Kim Yoo-jung: Public image

-In 2017, Kim became the brand model for South Korean sportswear manufacture FILA and promoted the brand till 2022.
+In 2017, Kim became the brand model for South Korean sportswear manufacturer, FILA, and promoted the brand till 2022.
 In 2018, she became a brand model for cosmetics brand Laneige.
 In 2021, she was selected as an advertising model for Alcon contact lenses and Torretta – a water/ion supplement drink by Coca-Cola.
-In January 2022, Kim featured in 7-minute-long commercial video named Dark Farm – an advertising video for Laneige's Radian-C Cream, which recorded 1.45 million views within 10 days of its release.
+In January 2022, Kim featured in a 7-minute-long commercial video named Dark Farm for Laneige's Radian-C Cream, which recorded 1.45 million views within 10 days of its release.
 The same year, she became an advertising model for Hana Bank.
+In August 2022, BBQ announced that Kim would be its new brand endorser.
+In August 2023, Nordisk, a Danish premium outdoor brand chose Kim as one of its model along with Ryu Jun-yeol and Choi Woo-sik.
+In November 2023, she was selected as brand ambassador of Couronne, a women's luxury handbag brand.
+In December 2023, she was appointed as an exclusive model for the English academy brand Adot English Academy and their online version Adot On.